cezhang01/hgtm/README.md

 ## Output
 We output three files for each training.
 Output results are saved to the `./dataset_name/results` folder.

 - doc_emb.txt (NxH): each row is an H-dimensional document embedding.
+There are N documents in total.
 The first 80% embeddings are for training documents, and the remaining 20% embeddings are for testing documents.
 These document embeddings can fulfill downstream tasks, including text classification and graph link prediction.
 - topic_emb.txt (KxH): each row is an H-dimensional topic embedding.
 - topic_word_dist.txt (Kx|V|): topic-word distribution, where each row is a probability distribution over the whole vocabulary.
 This topic-word distribution can fulfill topic analysis tasks, including topic coherence.